ChileBob/Yak/README.md

 - No authentication.
 - No encryption.
 - ZMQ HAS SECURITY IMPLICATIONS - MAKE SURE YOU UNDERSTAND THEM !!!
+- Any device can connect to the websocket server and receive BINARY, BASE64 or HEX data.

 To enable ZMQ on your ZCASH node, add this to zcash.conf :-
 - zmqpubrawtx=tcp://127.0.0.1:28232